thjkral/BRIGanalyser/README.md

 ###### Important notice:
 This application custom made.
-I'm afraid ypu might have no use for this.
+I'm afraid you might have no use for this.